kodekloudhub/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/10-Practice-Test-Backup-and-Restore-Methods-2.md

     </details>
 1.  <details>
     <summary>An ETCD backup for cluster2 is stored at /opt/cluster2.db.
-Use this snapshot file to carryout a restore on cluster2 to a new path /var/lib/etcd-data-new.</summary>
+Use this snapshot file to carry out a restore on cluster2 to a new path <b>/var/lib/etcd-data-new</b>.</summary>

+    As you recall, `cluster2` is using _external_ etcd.
+This means
+    * `etcd` does not have to be on the control plane node of the cluster.
+In this case, it is not.
+    * `etcd` runs as an operating system service not a pod, therefore there is no manifest file to edit.
+Changes are instead made to a service unit file.</br></br>

     There are several parts to this question.
 Let's go through them one at a time.